-D-c and Organization.
+and Owner institute Francisco the contitute development of advantable of the and Organization.
 Encourage the entity to develop and adopt Work Plans for each committee, with priorities, timelines, responsibilities, and budgets allocated by the funding agencies.
 Assist with recruitment of volunteers to serve on the committees, not limiting the recruits to downtown business and property owners.
-Importance 1 Timeframe 0 Partners DME, Prop, LB, Civ, Ch D-C Implement a cohesive design concept for Downtown Libby by taking City actions when possible to make improvements, and as detailed in the other actions below.
+D-c Importance 1 Timeframe 0 Partners DME, Prop, LB, Civ, Ch Implement a cohesive design concept for Downtown Libby by taking City actions when possible to make improvements, and as detailed in the other actions below.
 D-d Importance 1 Timeframe 0 Partners DME, Prop, LB, Civ, Ch Encourage business and property owners to incorporate the streetscape designs into their renovation and redevelopment projects.
 D-e Importance 1 Timeframe 0 Partners DME, Prop, LB, Civ, Ch Create and manage an incentives program (such as the matching grant program or onetime tax credit) to encourage property owners to upgrade downtown buildings.
 Create and maintain a fund through the Main Street Program accessible to building owners to use for façade and other streetscape improvements.
 D-f Importance 1 Timeframe 0 Partners DME, Prop, LB, DoC, Civ, Ch Create and maintain a fund through the Main Street Program accessible to building owners and other interested groups to use for façade and other streetscape improvements.
-D-g Importance1Timeframe0PartnersDME, Prop, LB, Civ, ChImprove landscaping in downtown to entice customers.
+D-g Importance 1 Timeframe 0 Partners DME, Prop, LB, Civ, Ch Improve landscaping in downtown to entice customers.
 D-h Importance 1 Timeframe 0 Partners DME, Prop, LB, Civ, Ch Encourage property owners to redevelop buildings, and seek public/ private partnerships for acquisition and redevelopment of vacant buildings.
 D-i Importance 2 Timeframe 0 Partners DME, Prop, LB, Civ, Ch Make Downtown Libby "kid-friendly."
 Enhance amenities, products and activities for children in order to attract families (interactive sculpture, youth center, play spaces).
 D-j Importance 1 Timeframe 0 Partners DME, Prop, LB, Civ, Ch Improve business and directional signs in downtown, using a consistent style or theme (such as wildlife and/ or natural materials).
 Provide design suggestions/guidelines to business and property owners/tenants, and offer incentives (such as the matching grant program or onetime property tax credit) to encourage businesses to upgrade signs.
-D-k Importance2Timeframe1PartnersDME, Prop, LB, Civ, ChImplement a system of banners on Mineral Avenue in a festive manner to be used during events.
+D-k Importance 2 Timeframe 1 Partners DME, Prop, LB, Civ, Ch D-K Implement a system of banners on Mineral Avenue in a festive manner to be used during events. used during events.